 The best part is Oneflow starts with a free trial, so you can see if it’s right for you before making any commitments.

-Speaking of Oneflow integrations, HubSpot makes for a great CRM for startups beginning to run a business.
+Speaking of Oneflow integrations, HubSpot makes for a great CRM for small businesses just starting up.
 If you’re a startup short on cash, which is completely fine, then HubSpot even comes with a handy free version with a lot of the key features at your disposal.

 Not only can you create customer cards, and track sales, the free version of HubSpot gives you a real time overview of your entire pipeline.
 Not bad for the free version, eh?
 If you’re a startup that’s just getting off the ground, then HubSpot is a great CRM to help you accelerate.